suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 For example, an application processor may have an attached communications module that contains a processor.
 The communications module might require metadata signed by a specific Trust Authority for regulatory approval.
 This may be a different Trust Authority than the application processor.

-By using Dependencies, Components such as Software, configuration, and other Resource data authenticated by different Trust Anchors can be delivered to devices.
+Dependencies enable Components such as Software, configuration, and other Resource data authenticated by different Trust Anchors to be delivered to devices.

 These mechanisms are not part of the core Manifest specification ({{I-D.ietf-suit-manifest}}), but they are needed for more advanced use cases, such as the architecture described in {{RFC9397}}.